nivds08/Project-Samarth/README.md

 ---

 ## 🏗️ System Architecture
-1. User enters a query in plain English or Hindi.
+1. User selects a required dataset.
-2. The system parses the query and maps it to relevant dataset columns.
+2. The system fetches that dataset and allows the user to filter out the required data.
-3. AI module extracts relevant data and formulates an answer.
+3. AI module extracts relevant data and formulates a suitable output.
-4. The response is displayed along with related insights or graphs.
+4. The system also allows the user to compare one dataset with another datasets to find required answers.

 ---